 …plus I’m starting a private Facebook group so we all can connect in there as well.

-This is a 6 month mentoring program where I share everything I know with you and support you along the way for a one-time investment of only $197.
+This is a 6 month mentoring program where I share everything I know with you and support you along the way.

 You no longer have to worry about expensive PR fees.

 You no longer have to spend months (or years) trying to figure it all out by yourself.

 You no longer have to be overwhelmed with all of the information out there with no one you can ask to clarify things.

 You no longer have to worry about wasting time and money doing things that produce poor results (or no results at all).